Get OrganisedYou probably plan your work day effectively to get the most out of it, but do you do the same for your meals?

 Promote Your ProteinProtein should be the boss of your plate (well you’re the boss… but protein can be your second in command).
 Eating more protein:

-affects the response of hormones that deal with fat storage and muscle development, leading to less fat being stored in the body, and increased muscle growth.
+- affects the response of hormones that deal with fat storage and muscle development, leading to less fat being stored in the body, and increased muscle growth.

-leads to an increased ‘thermic effect of food’ (how much energy your body uses to digest your food).
+- leads to an increased ‘thermic effect of food’ (how much energy your body uses to digest your food).

-helps maintain lean body mass (which is key to long term weight loss success).
+- helps maintain lean body mass (which is key to long term weight loss success).

-increases the feeling of fullness during and after meals, meaning you feel satisfied for longer and are less likely to overeat.
+- increases the feeling of fullness during and after meals, meaning you feel satisfied for longer and are less likely to overeat.

-Lean meats such as ground beef, chicken, turkey, venison
+- Lean meats such as ground beef, chicken, turkey, venison

-Fish such as salmon, tuna, cod
+- Fish such as salmon, tuna, cod

-Dairy such as cottage cheese, greek yogurt, cheese etc.
+- Dairy such as cottage cheese, greek yogurt, cheese etc.

-Beans, peas, legumes, tofu, tempeh, etc.
+- Beans, peas, legumes, tofu, tempeh, etc.

-Protein supplements whether milk-based (whey, casein, milk protein blends) or plant-based (pea, hemp, rice, soy)
+- Protein supplements whether milk-based (whey, casein, milk protein blends) or plant-based (pea, hemp, rice, soy)